jafallac/EC601_HW3/README.md

 Exercise 3 (noise.py) is done using the Lenna.png image, but this one is incomplete.

 Exercise 4 (Threshold.py) is done using the Lenna.png image.

+The Template_Matching Exercise is done using an image that I took of my wallet in my hand.